EN – FR

 Asa is Nigerian but was born in Paris.
 She became an artist in Lagos, fueled on old-school Soul, and was signed by a French label.
 She’s clearly one of the most exciting artists to have emerged in the last decade.
 She’s highly in-demand by festivals across the world and radios (with taste!) are giving her a special place on their playlists.
 She’s a whirlwind, she’s happiness, and she is a craze.

 After her last tour, she just couldn’t stay home, so she traveled and she wrote.
 Lagos, Berlin, the USA, London, Paris… » I wanted to feel human again.
 Meet new people and do everything I always wanted to do before I hit 30.
 I wanted to learn to swim, rent a car and drive from Nashville to New York and from New York to Los Angeles and I wanted to learn to skateboard and drive a motorcycle ».

 While doing this, she wrote new songs.
 The recording took place in various locations after the originally intended producer didn’t work out in Los Angeles.
-She left for Hastings in East Sussex to work with Blair MacKichan, a musician and actor who had worked with Will Young and Lilly Allen.
+She left for Hastings in East Sussex to work with Blair MacKichan, a songwriter and producer who had worked with Will Young and Lilly Allen.

 With a nearly finished album, she wanted to reconnect with Benjamin Constant who had arranged her first 2 studio albums and she wanted to meet new musicians and feel new emotions. » I wanted to be the « old lady » that falls from a skateboard with kids all around her, go full throttle on a motorcycle for the first time in my life.
 These experiences didn’t necessarily make it into my songs, but they served a purpose.
 It’s all there! »